kvakvs/beam-wisdoms/docs/source/eli5-vm.rst

 Threaded VM Loop
 ----------------

+VM emulator loop in ``emulator/beam/beam_emu.s`` contains a lot of small pieces of code, each having a label and handling one BEAM instruction.
+They all belong to one very long function.
+A table of labels is stored in the same function which is used as lookup table.

 After the loading opcodes are replaced with such label addresses, followed by arguments.
 For example, for opcode #1, an element with index 1 from labels array is placed in the code memory.